 2 handfuls of raw nettles

-Grease the sides and base of the tin with a little butter.
+Grease the sides and base of the tin with butter.

-Steam the nettles for 5 minutes and put aside.
+Steam the nettles for five minutes and put aside.

-Break the butter into pieces & put in a saucepan with the sugar & honey.
+Next, break the butter into pieces and put in a saucepan with the sugar and honey.

 On a low heat, stir until melted.

-Once the nettles are cooled, blend with the eggs to make a smooth, green pulp.
+Once the nettles have cooled, blend with the eggs to make a smooth, green pulp.

 Sieve flour and baking powder in a large bowl and gradually beat in the melted sugar and butter mix.

-Pour into the cake tin & bake for about 1 hour, or until a skewer inserted in the centre comes out clean.
+Pour into the cake tin and bake for about one hour, or until a skewer inserted in the centre comes out clean.

-Allow to cool down before removing from the tin.
+Allow to cool before removing from the tin.